-In a medical setting when an individual is ready to come off of Fentanyl, a doctor will typically taper down his or her dose of the drug in gradients, in order to avoid severe withdrawal symptoms.
-While none of these symptoms is life-threatening, they can be excruciating and deter an addict from completing the withdrawal process to become sober.
-For this reason, it is always recommended that Fentanyl detoxification is done under medical supervision.
-There are other reasons that can be just as important for having a medically supervised Fentanyl detox, and they include:
+In a medical setting when an individual is ready to come off of Fentanyl, a doctor will typically taper down the dose in gradients.
+However, the symptoms are excruciating and deter an addict from completing the withdrawal process.
+For this reason, Fentanyl detoxification is medically supervised.

-- Staff is available to offer support and encouragement to complete the detoxification.
+- Staff offers support and encouragement to complete the detoxification.

 - There is no access to drugs of any kind by the individual undergoing detox, and this drastically minimizes the occurrence of relapse prior to complete detox.

-Once Fentanyl detoxification has been completed, it is highly recommended for any individual to participate in some kind of rehabilitation program to adjust to life without the use of Fentanyl or other mood-altering and addictive drugs.
+Of course, detox is only the first step.
+Rehab is the next step in treatment.
 Even for individuals who have taken Fentanyl as directed per their prescription, long-term use of any drug requires a routine of taking the drug, feeling the effects, and doing so at certain times throughout the day, for an extended period of time.
-The sudden change from using Fentanyl every day (or several times a day), to not using it at all, can take some getting used to, and rehabilitation programs and counseling can be an invaluable tool in assisting with that transition.
+In fact, the sudden change from using Fentanyl every day (or several times a day, to not using it at all, can take some getting used to.
+Fortunately, rehabilitation programs and counseling are valuable tools in assisting with that transition.